kyy82/tsl-website/_members/qu-k.md

 Kevin is also a member of the [Imperial-TUM Joint Academy of Doctoral Studies (JADS)](https://www.imperial.ac.uk/admin-services/international-relations/tum-imperial-jads/).

-Kevin holds an MSc in Operations Research and Data Science, awarded with distinciton, and a first-class BEng in Mechanical Engineering, both from the University of Edinburgh.
+Kevin holds an MSc in Operations Research and Data Science, awarded with distinction, and a first-class BEng in Mechanical Engineering, both from the University of Edinburgh.
 Before starting his PhD, Kevin worked as a research assistant from 2021 to 2022.
 In this role, he applied machine learning techniques to structural health monitoring of offshore wind turbines, focusing on environmental and operational variability.